falseywinchnet/airspyhf/airspy-r2-rewrite/firmware/NEXT_ADVANCEMENT.md

 steering decision taken at every completed-bank boundary
 ```

 A bank is FREE, READY, GRANTED, or SUBMITTED.
-M4 is the sole writer of the
+The DMA ISR is the sole execution
-grant field; M0 may attach a dTD only after observing that grant.
-This closes
+context that writes the grant field; M0 may attach a dTD only after observing
-the otherwise unavoidable cross-core race between M0 claiming a READY bank and
+that grant.
+This closes both the cross-core claim race and the subtler
-M4 steering DMA into it.
+same-core race in which the DMA ISR could interrupt a main-loop grant scan,
+reserve its selected bank, and then return to a stale grant commit.

 The implementation examines the fixed ten-entry table rather than maintaining
 mutable cross-core free lists.
 This is bounded work, keeps ownership legible,